 - Strain the liquid through a fine mesh colander into a bowl.
 Discard the solids in the colander -but DON’T toss the chicken, you can eat the meat, it is tender and delicious.

-- Turn the now empty pot on to saute mode – melt the 7 tbsp butter and then whisk in the heaping ⅓ cup of flour, making a roux.
+- Turn the now empty pot on to saute mode – melt the 7 tablespoon butter and then whisk in the heaping ⅓ cup of flour, making a roux.

 - Slowly pour in the strained liquid, all while whisking.
 Let it simmer for 5 minutes.
 It should thicken to the perfect consistency.
 If you want it thicker or thinner, see the troubleshooting section below.

-Gravy too thin… turn the pot on to simmer and then add 1 tbsp cornstarch that has been mixed with 1 tbsp cool water.
+Gravy too thin… turn the pot on to simmer and then add 1 tablespoon cornstarch that has been mixed with 1 tablespoon cool water.

 Gravy too thick… add broth, milk, cream or white wine until it is to your desired consistency.